The market value for AR is predicted to pass USD 30 billion by 2021's end. How can AR technology impact your business? Click to learn more.

-Both Apple hardware and software are designed to provide the greatest possible experience with augmented reality (AR).
-Unique machine learning and cutting-edge developer tools merge with advanced cameras, stunning displays, motion sensors, and powerful graphics processors to create convincing and entertaining AR experiences.
-However, this is only scratching the surface of what Apple AR is capable of.
+Apple hardware and software are designed to provide the most incredible possible experience with augmented reality (AR).
+Unique machine learning and cutting-edge developer tools merge with advanced cameras, stunning displays, motion sensors, and powerful graphics processors to create compelling and entertaining AR experiences.
+However, this only scratches the surface of what Apple AR is capable of.

-If you are reading this article, and you are excited about the possibilities that Apple AR provides businesses- don’t worry, we’ve got you covered.
-Within this article, we will be detailing what Apple AR is, and more importantly, why you should be interested in it.
+If you are reading this article and are excited about the possibilities that Apple AR provides businesses- don't worry; we've got you covered.
+This article will detail what Apple AR is and, more importantly, why you should be interested in it.
 By the end of this article, you should have a better understanding of Apple AR and be able to make an informed decision on whether or not to use it in your business or personal life.

 What is Apple Augmented Reality?

-Apple claims that they have “the world’s largest AR platform, with hundreds of millions of AR‑enabled devices, as well as thousands of AR apps on the App Store.
-And because Apple hardware and software are designed from the ground up for AR, there is no better way to experience AR.”
-It is no surprise that Apple is one of the main leaders in developing AR technologies for the future as Apple has seemingly dominated every realm of business that they have dabbled in.
-Apple has decided to split its AR focus across both software and hardware platforms.
-Below, we will delve into three of Apple AR’s biggest innovations.
+Apple claims that they have "the world's largest AR platform, with hundreds of millions of AR‑enabled devices, as well as thousands of AR apps on the App Store.
+And because Apple hardware and software are designed from the ground up for AR, there is no better way to experience AR."
+It is no surprise that Apple is one of the prominent leaders in developing AR technologies for the future, as Apple has seemingly dominated every realm of business they have dabbled in.
+Apple has decided to split its AR focus across software and hardware platforms.
+Below, we will delve into three of Apple AR's most significant innovations.

-ARKit is Apple’s developer platform that allows individual developers to design engaging AR experiences on IOS devices.
-ARKit 5 is the most up-to-date version of Apple’s ARKit developer software, and it provides an array of unique features.
-Some included features are, depth API, instant AR, motion capture, scene geometry, and people occlusion.
-Each of these features contributes to Apple AR’s realism and enables instant placement of virtual objects that blend them seamlessly with their physical surroundings.
+ARKit is Apple's developer platform that allows individual developers to design engaging AR experiences on IOS devices.
+ARKit 5 is the most up-to-date version of Apple's ARKit developer software, providing unique features.
+Some included features are depth API, instant AR, motion capture, scene geometry, and people occlusion.
+Each feature contributes to Apple AR's realism and enables instant placement of virtual objects seamlessly blending with their physical surroundings.

 Apple also provides similar developer services that allow for a more comprehensive creation process for developers.
 These include RealityKit 2, Reality Composer, and Reality Converter.
-As you can see, Apple does not fall short in its ability to provide high-quality AR developer tools which are to be expected.
+As you can see, Apple does not fall short in its ability to provide high-quality AR developer tools, which is to be expected.

 AR Quick Look